Definition & Facts for GER & GERD

 An esophageal stricture happens when your esophagus becomes too narrow.
 Esophageal strictures can lead to problems with swallowing.

-- laryngitis—the swelling of your voice box that can lead to a short-term loss of your voice
+- laryngitis—inflammation of your voice box that can cause you to lose your voice for a short time

 - wearing away of tooth enamel

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases

 (NIDDK), part of the National Institutes of Health.
 NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.